 Costume dramas have received significant pushback lately for whitewashing history, but “Mr. Malcolm’s List” isn’t alone in working to change the narrative; the latest adaptation of “Les Miserables,” “Harlots,” “The Spanish Princess,” and “Frankie Drake Mysteries” also intentionally include characters of color, in roles beyond the narrow confines of stereotypical.

 For production and lighting inspiration for the short film, Jones and her Director of Photography Matthew Chavez, who shot “Mr. Malcolm’s List” on film, “looked at and used as influences several 35mm British period pieces, such as Barry Lyndon, A Room with a View and Pride & Prejudice (2005).”

-From the start, the British filmmaker fell in love with the script.
+From the start, the British filmmaker Emma Holly Jones fell in love with the script.
 “I grew up in love with Jane Austen.
 I’m named after Emma, I’ve always had that book on my bedside table, and I’ve watched (nearly) every period drama that’s ever been made.”
 But she says, she hasn’t seen one like this.
 “When I read Suzanne’s script, which is totally funny, and charming, it felt like we had unearthed Jane Austen’s screenplay, and I just knew I had to make it, almost instantly, but I had to make it this way: England now, telling a story of England then.”

 If you enjoyed this post, be sure to see The Period Films List.
 You’ll especially like the Best Period Dramas: Georgian and Regency Eras List, and want to see Costuming Pride and Prejudice and the news about the upcoming adaptation of Pride and Prejudice.